-and Massachusetts General Hospital Recognized as Global Partner Volunteer of the Year
+Eli Lilly and Company Recognized as Corporate Volunteer of the Year

-Each April, National Volunteer Week is an opportunity to inspire, recognize and encourage community and volunteer service and was established by the Points of Light Foundation, in 1990.
+National Volunteer Week occurs in April each year as an opportunity to inspire, recognize and encourage community and volunteer service and was established by the Points of Light Foundation, in 1990.
 HOPE’s Volunteer of the Year nominee is selected through a committee comprised of Project HOPE staff members and alumni.
-HOPE’s supporters participate through an online voting campaign to select the award recipient.
-In 2015, all of HOPE’s volunteers filled 549 positions, providing care and health education around the globe.
-Other volunteers who were recognized for their outstanding contributions in 2015 were Harry Owens, Maureen O’Reilly, Freya McGregor and Jon Brack.
+HOPE’s supporters participate through an online voting campaign to help select the award recipient.

 About Project HOPE